 Ideally, you will get a lot of links during a campaign and it will all be worth it.

-Now that you’ve learned what to expect from standard link building, let’s see what guest posts bring to a table.
+Now that you’ve learned what to expect from standard link building, let’s see what guest posts bring to the table.

-Guest blogging service – An easy way to get a link?
+Cannabis guest blogging service – an easy way to get a link?

 In fact, unless you’re writing for a top blog in your industry and are expecting a lot of exposure from an article, you are probably doing it namely for this link.